mnentwig/STDFoo/README.md

 - NaN is used for missing data (skipped tests)
 - The testcase generator requires freestdf-libstdf.
 A small testcase is provided on git, structurally identical to the fullsize testcase
 - Endianness conversion is not implemented, if prepared for (reverse byte order in "decode()")
+- Merging multiple files is one of the main use cases (e.g. working with multiple lots, data from different testers, ...).
+Testitems should be "reasonably" consistent between files, because any DUT writes a NaN-result for any unknown testitem.
+If two sources of data are largely non-overlapping in testitem numbering, consider processing them individually into separate output folders.